 Although being in a neuroplastic state improves our capacity for learning, it may also exacerbate unpleasant or traumatic experiences—or memories—if they occur while using psychedelics.

 A patient of mine who was in her early 50s last year made the decision to try psilocybin with a friend.
 Up until she started to remember memories of her emotionally abusive, alcohol-dependent father, the experience was quite enjoyable.
 She experienced vivid and distressing memories of her early years in the weeks after her psilocybin exposure, which sparked an acute depression.
 If she'd had a guide or therapist with her throughout her trip to help her reassess these memories and make them less harmful, her experience might have been very different—possibly even positive.

 This must have been just the sort of situation legislators in Oregon had in mind last month when they legalized recreational psilocybin use, but only in conjunction with a licensed guide.
+Check out our list of licensed guides here.
 It’s the right idea.

 Ultimately, psychedelic therapy involves other significant experiences besides the actual psychedelic experience.
 An overall therapeutic effect that is stronger can be achieved with increased neuroplasticity, psychedelic experience in a secure environment, and accompanying psychotherapy.